-This article provides an overview of the energy economy in the European Union (EU) in 2017, based on annual data from each Member State.
-Trends are shown for the main energy commodities for primary energy production, imports and exports, gross inland consumption and final energy consumption.
+This article provides an overview of the energy economy in the European Union (EU) in 2019, based on annual data from each Member State.
+It provides trends for the main energy commodities for primary energy production, imports and exports, gross available energy and final energy consumption.

 Primary energy production

-Over the past decade (2007-2017), the trend in primary energy production was generally negative for solid fossil fuels, oil, natural gas and nuclear energy.
-Nevertheless, the production of natural gas and oil and petroleum products accounted for the biggest decreases (with 39.4 % and 39.1 % respectively) while solid fossil fuels production fell by 30.5 %.
-However, there was a positive trend in production of renewable energies over the same period (with an exception in 2011), with a 65.6 % increase, as well as for waste (non-renewable) with a 57.8 % increase.
+Over the past decade (2009-2019), the trend in primary energy production was generally negative for solid fossil fuels, oil, natural gas, and nuclear energy.
+The production of natural gas saw the sharpest decline (-49.4 %), followed by oil and petroleum products and solid fossil fuels (with a drop of 34.6 % and 33.2 %, respectively).
+The production of renewable energies followed a clear positive trend over the same period (except in 2011), with a 48.3 % increase, similarly to waste (non-renewable), which saw a 36 % increase.

 Imports and exports

-The decrease of primary energy production in the EU-28 over the past decades resulted in increased imports of primary energy and energy products.
-The quantity of imported natural gas more than doubled over the period 1990–2017 to 392 Mtoe (Figure 2), although there was a slight decrease since 2010 but this started to increase again from 2015, and in 2017 reached the highest value, making it the second highest imported energy product.
-Crude oil ranked first in terms of quantities imported, though for 2017, the figure was 574 Mtoe, 6.6 % lower than 10 years previously.
+The decrease in primary energy production in the EU over the past decades resulted in increased imports of primary energy and energy products.
+The quantity of imported natural gas more than doubled over the period 1990-2019, reaching 360 Mtoe (Figure 2).
+This makes natural gas the second largest imported energy product, with record import levels in 2019, 19.3 % higher than in 2009.
+Crude oil again ranked first in terms of quantities imported, with 513 Mtoe in 2019, only 1.2 % less than 10 years ago.

-Exports are much lower than imports (Figure 3).
-In 2017, gas oil and diesel oil (around 113 Mtoe) ranked highest, followed by natural gas (96 Mtoe) and motor gasoline (87 Mtoe).
+Export levels were much lower than import levels (Figure 3).
+In 2019, gas oil and diesel oil (around 94 Mtoe) ranked highest, followed by motor gasoline (77 Mtoe) and natural gas (59 Mtoe).

 It should be noted that data for imports and exports include intra-EU trade.